$84.72 Million in Sales Expected for Triumph Bancorp, Inc. (NASDAQ:TBK) This Quarter

-According to Zacks, analysts expect that Triumph Bancorp will report full year sales of $357.51 million for the current financial year, with estimates ranging from $335.74 million to $374.70 million.
-For the next year, analysts anticipate that the company will report sales of $385.23 million, with estimates ranging from $354.18 million to $408.90 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that follow Triumph Bancorp.
+On average, analysts expect that Triumph Bancorp will report full year sales of $357.51 million for the current financial year, with estimates ranging from $335.74 million to $374.70 million.
+For the next fiscal year, analysts anticipate that the company will report sales of $385.23 million, with estimates ranging from $354.18 million to $408.90 million.
+Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for Triumph Bancorp.

-Triumph Bancorp (NASDAQ:TBK) last posted its earnings results on Wednesday, January 20th.
-The financial services provider reported $1.25 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.82 by $0.43.
-Triumph Bancorp had a return on equity of 6.74% and a net margin of 13.50%.
+Triumph Bancorp (NASDAQ:TBK) last released its quarterly earnings results on Wednesday, January 20th.
+The financial services provider reported $1.25 earnings per share for the quarter, beating analysts’ consensus estimates of $0.82 by $0.43.
+Triumph Bancorp had a net margin of 13.50% and a return on equity of 6.74%.

-In other news, CEO Aaron P. Graft sold 27,576 shares of the business’s stock in a transaction that occurred on Tuesday, January 26th.
-The stock was sold at an average price of $62.53, for a total transaction of $1,724,327.28.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CFO R Bryce Fowler sold 4,000 shares of the business’s stock in a transaction that occurred on Tuesday, January 26th.
-The shares were sold at an average price of $63.14, for a total value of $252,560.00.
+In related news, CEO Aaron P. Graft sold 27,576 shares of the business’s stock in a transaction that occurred on Tuesday, January 26th.
+The shares were sold at an average price of $62.53, for a total transaction of $1,724,327.28.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CFO R Bryce Fowler sold 4,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 26th.
+The shares were sold at an average price of $63.14, for a total transaction of $252,560.00.
 The disclosure for this sale can be found here.
-Insiders sold 37,576 shares of company stock valued at $2,350,627 in the last quarter.
+Insiders sold a total of 37,576 shares of company stock valued at $2,350,627 in the last ninety days.
 Corporate insiders own 9.53% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Great West Life Assurance Co.
-Can increased its stake in shares of Triumph Bancorp by 18,576.1% during the third quarter.
-Great West Life Assurance Co.
-Can now owns 5,102,694 shares of the financial services provider’s stock valued at $1,017,000 after buying an additional 5,075,372 shares during the period.
-BlackRock Inc. increased its stake in shares of Triumph Bancorp by 6.9% during the fourth quarter.
-BlackRock Inc. now owns 3,555,430 shares of the financial services provider’s stock valued at $172,617,000 after buying an additional 228,067 shares during the period.
-Thrivent Financial for Lutherans increased its stake in shares of Triumph Bancorp by 6.7% during the third quarter.
-Thrivent Financial for Lutherans now owns 1,072,929 shares of the financial services provider’s stock valued at $33,411,000 after buying an additional 67,592 shares during the period.
-Royce & Associates LP increased its stake in shares of Triumph Bancorp by 194.1% during the fourth quarter.
-Royce & Associates LP now owns 588,601 shares of the financial services provider’s stock valued at $28,577,000 after buying an additional 388,455 shares during the period.
-Finally, Hodges Capital Management Inc. increased its stake in shares of Triumph Bancorp by 14.8% during the third quarter.
-Hodges Capital Management Inc. now owns 151,088 shares of the financial services provider’s stock valued at $4,705,000 after buying an additional 19,480 shares during the period.
-74.97% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the company.
+C M Bidwell & Associates Ltd. acquired a new position in shares of Triumph Bancorp in the 3rd quarter valued at about $38,000.
+CWM LLC acquired a new position in shares of Triumph Bancorp in the 3rd quarter valued at about $93,000.
+Nisa Investment Advisors LLC raised its holdings in Triumph Bancorp by 44.6% in the 3rd quarter.
+Nisa Investment Advisors LLC now owns 4,050 shares of the financial services provider’s stock worth $126,000 after purchasing an additional 1,250 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in Triumph Bancorp by 140.2% in the 4th quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,943 shares of the financial services provider’s stock worth $143,000 after purchasing an additional 1,718 shares during the period.
+Finally, BNP Paribas Arbitrage SA raised its holdings in Triumph Bancorp by 273.9% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,998 shares of the financial services provider’s stock worth $187,000 after purchasing an additional 4,394 shares during the period.
+74.97% of the stock is owned by institutional investors and hedge funds.

 Triumph Bancorp Company Profile